pbering/SockerVS2017/README.md

 hub.docker.com, quay.io or an internal one, so that images can be shared within your organization.
 Unfortunately it has to be **private** repositories due to Sitecore licensing terms so we can't share images in the community.

-### Using Sitecore v8.1 rev. 160519
+### Using Sitecore 8.2 rev. 161221

-1. Copy **Sitecore 8.1 rev. 160519.zip** into **"/images/sitecore-81rev160519"**
+1. Copy **Sitecore 8.2 rev. 161221.zip** into **"/images/sitecore-82rev161221"**
-1. Copy **license.xml** into **"/images/sitecore-81rev160519/Sitecore/Data"**
+1. Copy **license.xml** into **"/images/sitecore-82rev161221/Sitecore/Data"**
 1. Build image:

     ```text
-    docker build -t sitecore:8.1.160519 .\images\sitecore-81rev160519
+    docker build -t sitecore:8.2.161221 .\images\sitecore-82rev161221
     ```

-1. Copy database files from **Sitecore 8.1 rev. 160519.zip** into **"/data/databases"**
+1. Copy database files from **Sitecore 8.2 rev. 161221.zip** into **"/data/databases"**

 ## Daily usage

 1. Open solution...
 1. Make sure the "docker-compose" project is your startup project
 1. CTRL+F5 to run or set breakpoint and F5, Visual Studio will open your default browser automatically when the containers are ready
+1. Seriously, that's it!

-To stop everything again just use "Build -> Clear",
+To stop everything again just hit "Build -> Clear".

 ### Tips

 You can get the container id from the build output, in the examples below my container id is "b563056c227a", so I can just use "b56".

-You can attach to a container to watch output from Sitecore logs:
+Attach to a container to watch output from Sitecore logs:

 ```text
 docker exec b56 powershell C:/Sitecore/Scripts/Stream-Log.ps1
 ```

-or observe the output of the watcher script:
+...or observe the output of the watcher script:

 ```text
 docker attach b56